-Pursuing representation can be a tricky thing.
+Pursuing representation can be tricky.
 After all, not every hat fits every head.

-At Actors’ SOUND ADVICE, we’ve observed the two most successful seasons to pursue and secure representation is during the summer months (June, July, and August), and between Thanksgiving and New Year’s.
-We surmise talent agents reassess their talent pool during these intervals, determine the type of talent their roster lacks, then interview/audition suitable talent, before the next rush of production hits.
-Therefore agents may be more receptive to considering you during these (albeit slightly) less frantic production periods of the year.
+Talent agents tend to reassess their talent pool during these intervals, determine the type of talent their roster lacks before the next rush of production hits.
+Therefore agents may be more receptive to considering you during these (albeit slightly) less frantic production periods.

 And just because a friend referred you to their agent and got you a meeting there—doesn’t mean that agency is necessarily a good fit for you too.
 It’s very kind of both your friend and the agent to meet with you, but the agent may have only met with you as a favor to your mutual friend.
 Again, not all agents are created equal.

-The fact is the best time to pursue representation is now!
+Rest assured, the best time to pursue representation is now!
 You’re burning daylight.
-So, get going and get busy!
+Get going already!

 Copyright © 2019 by Kate McClanaghan.
 All Rights Reserved.